Senior School Curriculum

 - Religious views on Crime and Punishment.

 GCSE Religious Studies is one of the fastest growing subjects in the UK in terms of pupil uptake.
-We teach subject material that is highly relevant to life in today’s society, and help equip pupils with the rigorous, high order, academic skills that are so much in demand in the current employment market.
+We teach subject material that is highly relevant to life in today’s society, and help equip pupils with the rigorous, high order academic skills that are so much in demand in the current employment market.

 Textiles is taught firmly within a design context with individual expression and experimentation encouraged.

 Many pupils study Art and Design Textiles at GCSE with the department achieving outstanding results these past years.
 The practical development of initial ideas and use of media is ambitious.
-Techniques such as stitch, print, weave, dyeing, felt-making and fabric painting are explored alongside less conventional materials such as paper, metals and plastics.
+Techniques such as stitch, print, weave, dyeing, felt-making and fabric painting are explored in conjunction with less conventional materials such as paper, metals and plastics.
 This is supported by making connections with the work of artists and designers in order to create impressive outcomes.

 Further creative opportunities can be explored during co-curricular activities and afterschool.
 There are also regular trips to museums and Art galleries both in this country and New York.